visit-dav/visit/docs/SphynxDocs/Subsetting/Subset_Inclusion_Lattice.rst

 ------------------------

-VisIt relates all possible subsets in a database using what is called a Subset Inclusion Lattice (SIL).
+VisIt relates all possible subsets in a database using what is called a :term:`Subset Inclusion Lattice` (SIL).
 Ultimately the subsets in a database are cells that can be grouped into different categories such as material region, domain, patch, refinement level, etc. Each category has some number of possible values when taken together form a collection.
 A